 Regardless of the configuration of the Digital Asset, either installed on the Beneficiary’s premises or accessible through the internet as a software-as-a-Service (SaaS) application, entering into an Escrow agreement offers a degree of protection for both parties.

-To mitigate risk, the Digital Asset Owner places its Digital Asset in trust with a secure, independent, trustworthy third party: the Escrow Agent.
+To mitigate risk, the Digital Asset Owner places its Digital Asset in trust with a secure, independent, trustworthy third party: the software escrow agent.

 The Digital Asset Owner does not want the Beneficiary to access the Digital Asset before or unless certain conditions are met.
 The Beneficiary wants to make sure that if they meet pre-agreed conditions, they will have access to the Digital Asset.

-Using an independent, neutral, trusted third party, the Escrow Agent, to hold the Digital Asset until/if the conditions are met, creates a circle of trust between the different parties.
-For reference, Vaultinum has been providing escrow services for many years.
+Using an independent, neutral, trusted third party, the software escrow Agent, to hold the Digital Asset until or if the conditions are met, creates a circle of trust between the different parties.
+For reference, Vaultinum has been providing software escrow services for over 40 years